Lapwing: Systematics

 While authorities generally agree that there are approximately 25 species of Vanellinae, classifications within the subfamily remain confused.
 Some workers have gone so far as to group all the "true" lapwings (except the red-kneed dotterel) into the single genus Vanellus.
 Current consensus favors a more moderate position, but it is unclear which genera to split.
 The Handbook of Birds of the World provisionally places all Vanellinae in Vanellus except the red-kneed dotterel, which is in the monotypic Erythrogonys.
-Its plesiomorphic habitus resembles that of plovers, but details like the missing hallux (hind toe) are like those of lapwings: it is still not entirely clear whether it is better considered the most basal plover or lapwing.
+Its plesiomorphic habitus resembles that of plovers, but details like the missing hallux (hind toe) are like those of lapwings: it is still not entirely clear whether it is better considered sister to all other plovers or lapwings.
 The IOC also recognizes a monotypic genus Hoploxypterus for the pied plover.

 Many coloration details of the red-kneed dotterel also occur here and there among the living members of the main lapwing clade.
-Its position as the most basal of the living Vanellinae or just immediately outside it thus means that their last common ancestor – or even the last common ancestor of plovers and lapwings – almost certainly was a plover-sized bird with a black crown and breast-band, a white feather patch at the wrist, no hallux, and a lipochromic (probably red) bill with a black tip.
+Its position as the sister to all other living Vanellinae or just immediately outside the subfamily thus suggests that their last common ancestor – or even the last common ancestor of plovers and lapwings – almost certainly was a plover-sized bird with a black crown and breast-band, a white feather patch at the wrist, no hallux, and a lipochromic (probably red) bill with a black tip.
 Its legs were most likely black or the color of the bill's base.